openstack/charm-trilio-data-mover/src/README.md

 # Overview

-TrilioVault Data Mover provides service for TrilioVault Datamover on each compute node.
+This charm provides the TrilioVault Data Mover Service which forms part of the [TrilioVault Cloud Backup solution][trilio.io].

 # Usage

 TrilioVault Data Mover relies on services from nova-compute and rabbitmq-server.

 Steps to deploy the charm:

     juju deploy trilio-data-mover --config user-config.yaml